ionic-team/capacitor-site/pages/docs/v3/guides/mocking-plugins.md

 ## Manual Mocks

 Manual mocks allow the user to easily stub the functionality of an entire JavaScript module.
-As a result, instead of loading the `Storage` JavaScript proxy object when doing `import { Storage } from '@capacitor/storage';`, the tests could load something like this:
+As a result, when the tests do an `import { Storage } from '@capacitor/storage'`, instead of loading the real `Storage` JavaScript proxy object, the tests would load something like this:

 ```TypeScript
 export const Storage = {